openid/eKYC-IDA/openid-connect-4-ida-claims.md

 .# Introduction {#Introduction}

 This specification defines additional JWT claims about the natural person.
-The claims defined MAY be used in various contexts including an id_token.
+The claims defined MAY be used in various contexts including an ID Token.

 .# Warning
 This document is not an OIDF International Standard.
 It is distributed for